Takamitsu Muraoka: Retirement and death

+Muraoka died on 10 February 2026, one day after his 88th birthday.

 Honors

-In the academic year 2001-02 he was a Forschungpreisträger of Alexander von Humboldt Foundation and in that capacity a visiting professor at the Faculty of Divinity at Göttingen University, Germany.
+In the academic year 2001–2002 he was a Forschungpreisträger of Alexander von Humboldt Foundation and in that capacity a visiting professor at the Faculty of Divinity at Göttingen University, Germany.
 He was elected a Corresponding Fellow of the Australian Academy of Humanities in 1984, and since 2006 Honorary Fellow of the Academy of the Hebrew Language.
 On 27 September 2017 he was awarded the Burkitt Medal for Hebrew Bible Studies by the British Academy, which judged that over the past six decades he had made outstanding contributions to the study of the Hebrew grammar and syntax, and the Septuagint (an ancient Greek translation of the Old Testament).